Dear reader of ADxS.org, please excuse the disruption.

 ADHD-HI, which has a flattened cortisol stress response, is not associated with melancholic and psychotic, but with atypical or bipolar depression, which also have a flattened cortisol stress response.
 Here, (lower: 2 to 5 mg) SSRI augmentation could help, especially for the treatment of impulsivity problems.

-Nevertheless, it is questionable whether the long-term effect of SSRIs (escitalopram), which normalizes the activity of the HPA axis in around 50% of people with depression, is also effective in the ADHD-I subtype.
+Nevertheless, it is questionable whether the long-term effect of SSRIs (escitalopram), which normalizes the activity of the HPA axis in around 50% of people with ADHD, is also effective in the ADHD-I subtype.

-• The Depression League recommends SSRIs especially for atypical depression35, which, like the ADHD-HI subtype, is the externalizing form of stress expression and correlates with a flattened cortisol stress response.
+• The Depression League recommends SSRIs especially for atypical depression35, which, like the ADHD-HI subtype, represents the externalizing form of stress expression and correlates with a flattened cortisol stress response.

 • The Handbook of Psychopharmacotherapy 36 points out that treatment with tricyclic antidepressants (primarily amitryptiline and clomipramine) or SSNRIs (here duloxetine and venlafaxine) is superior to treatment with SSRIs in severe (here: melancholic) depression (which, like the ADHD-I subtype, shows an internalizing stress phenotype with an exaggerated cortisol response to an acute stressor).3738